Cwantic/Documentation/Roadmap.md

 >**MetaStructure** :

-* New assembly types
+* New clamps capabilities
 * Requests from the user community

 >**cwantic_computer** :

-* New python library available on pypi that enable user to drive MetaPiping/MetaStructure and the solvers.
+* New python library available on pypi that enable user to drive MetaPiping/MetaStructure and the solvers outside the software.

 ## Disclaimer